rehabstudio/fe-skeleton/README.md

 Each of the tasks have documentation at the top of their source files and list any potential command-line arguments they can take.
 Below is a short description of each available task.

 ### `build`
 Convenience method that will ensure style sheets and JavaScript are compiled.
+After this, all assets (style sheets, images, fonts and scripts) are copied over to the `destPath`.

 ### `default`
 A watch method that will look for changes to source files, then re-trigger compilation.
 Can be called by just calling the task runner, i.e. `gulp`.